BlueDotBrigade/weevil/README.md

 4. Non-Destructive operations
    - The original log file is never modified.
 5. Pinned Records
-   - Ensures that those records are always included in the files results.
+   - Ensures that certain records are always included in the filter results.
 6. Simplified Exception Callstack
    - Calls to .NET library methods are automatically removed from call stacks, thus making it easier to focus on the business domain logic.
    - Full callstack is still available.